amacaluso/Machine-Learning-and-Deep-Learning-an-application-in-Bioinformatics/README.md

 This project is about the  analysis of bioinformatics data, and it has been realised for during my master's thesis writing.

-## (Title) Machine Learning and Deep Learning: an application in bioinformatics
+## Machine Learning and Deep Learning: an application in bioinformatics

 ### Abstract:
 In the big data era, to transform biomedical data in useful knowledge is one of the most important challenges in bioinformatics.